-IT Asset Management: The challenges of the economic moment that we live in today are many.
-A number of budget restrictions are imposed on companies.
-In this article we will discuss the relevance of Asset management.
+IT Asset Management: The challenges of the current economic climate are many.
+A series of budget restrictions impose themselves on companies.
+In this article we will talk about the relevance of asset management.

-If, on the one hand, companies were already seeing IT investments from a more conservative perspective, the current situation demands even greater attention on the issue.
+If on the one hand the companies were already seeing the IT investments From a more conservative point of view, the current moment demands even greater attention to the issue.

-Investments in IT increasingly require an assessment and monitoring focused on return before the expense is effective.
+IT investments increasingly require an evaluation and monitoring focused on the return before the expense is incurred.

-For this reason, organizations have been seeing the control of IT assets from a new perspective, enabling cost reduction and greater return.
+For this reason, organizations have been looking at control of IT assets under a new perspective, enabling cost reduction and a higher return.

-See, in today's article, the role in controlling IT assets today.
+See, in today's article, what the role in IT asset control is these days.

-Although models such as Software as a Service (SaaS) are becoming increasingly common, software licenses still represent important assets for many companies.
+Although models such as SaaS (Software as a Service) are becoming more and more common, software licenses still represent important assets for many companies.

-With the decline in revenue from traditional licensing, many software vendors are taking a new look at the issue of pirated copies.
+With the drop in revenue from traditional licensing, many software vendors are taking a fresh look at the issue of pirated copies.

-Without one IT asset tracking efficient, companies may be incurring license violations and even in the use of unlicensed software, without authorization from the managers.
+Without a IT asset tracking efficient, companies may be incurring license violations and even in the use of unlicensed software, without authorization from the managers.

-In that case, companies are subject to heavy fines, which can be avoided with good asset control.
+In this case, companies are subject to heavy fines, which can be avoided with good asset control.

-Changes in technology seem to occur more and more rapidly.
-It seems like yesterday that tablets started to be thought of as a viable alternative, and today we see situations where their use can replace that of traditional notebooks.
+Changes in technology seem to be happening faster and faster.
+It seems like only yesterday that we started thinking about tablets as a viable alternative, and today we see situations where their use can replace that of traditional notebooks.

-The same is true of smartphones and other back-end technologies, such as those that drive cloud computing or Cloud Computing services.
+The same is true for smartphones and other back-end technologies, such as those that drive cloud computing services.

 Asset management processes and tools

-The importance of using a good tool for managing IT assets is only overshadowed by the importance of a good management process for these assets.
+The importance of using a good IT asset management tool is only overshadowed by the importance of a good IT asset management process.

-Not even the best of tools can give good results without processes that consolidate their use.
-On the other hand, a process reaches its maximum efficiency when it has the best tools.
+Even the best of tools cannot give good results without processes that consolidate their use.
+On the other hand, a process reaches its maximum efficiency when it relies on the best tools.

-Tactical and even strategic decisions are still effective with the use of good IT asset management practices.
+Tactical and even strategic decisions become even more effective with the use of good IT asset management practices.

-Therefore, investing in establishing a good IT asset control process can generate significant cost savings.
+Therefore, investing in the establishment of a good IT asset control process can generate significant cost savings.